Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ms.author: juliens
 ---

-# Quickstart: Deploy a Managed Openshift cluster
+# Quickstart: Deploy a Managed OpenShift cluster

 In this quickstart, an Managed OpenShift cluster is deployed using the Azure CLI.